jkohhokj/hydejack-starter/about.md

   I graduated from a health professions 🩺 high school, DeBakey High School in Houston, Texas but my interests lie in software 🤖 and cybersecurity ⚔️🛡️.
   I enjoy bouldering 🧗‍♂️, working out 🏋️, folding origami 🦢, and playing CTFs 🚩 in my free time.

+  This is my open book project where I share my ideas, experience, and knowledge!

 ## Hydejack